ajoberstar/reckon/README.md

 version number.".
 Even if you don't have to do this manually, your release plugin probably modifies your build file and commits the new version.

-However, the version control system (VCS) already contains tags with a version number pointing to a specific commit.
-Git illustrates the power of this with the `git describe` command that creates a version number based on the amount of change since the previous tag (e.g. `v0.1.0-22-g26f678e`).
+Git already contains tags with a version number pointing to a specific commit, illustrating that power of this with the `git describe` command that creates a version number based on the amount of change since the previous tag (e.g. `v0.1.0-22-g26f678e`).

-Your VCS also contains branches that indicate specific stages of development or indicate maintenance for a specific subset of versions.
+Git also contains branches for specific stages of development or maintenance for a specific subset of versions.

-With this much information available to the VCS, there's very little the user should have to provide to get the next version number.
+With this much information available, there's little the user should have to provide to get the next version number.
 And it certainly doesn't need to be hardcoded anywhere.